fpgadeveloper/camera-fmc-vitis-platforms/README.md

   - PetaLinux 2022.1
 * One of the supported dev boards (see below)
 * [RPi Camera FMC](https://camerafmc.com)
-* At least one Raspberry Pi v2 camera
+* One Raspberry Pi v2 camera
 * DisplayPort monitor and cable
 * Ethernet cable to a network router (for network and internet access)